 Transcript and diploma requests must be made in writing to the Office of the Registrar.
 Official transcripts will be released to students who are current with their financial obligation (i.e., tuition and fees due to the College are paid current per the student's financial agreement).
-Diplomas will be released to students who are current with their financial obligation upon completion of their school program.
+Diplomas will be released to students who are current with their financial obligation of their school program.

-Students are provided an official transcript free of charge upon completing graduation requirements as stated in the previous paragraph.
-There is a fee for each additional official transcript requested.
-Normal processing time for transcript preparation is approximately three to five days.
+Students are provided an official transcript free of charge upon completing graduation requirements.
+Normal processing time for additional copies of the transcript is approximately three to five days.